 Can an HIV test be conducted at home?

-Yes, with a certified self-test or a test kit like at
+Yes, with a certified self-test or a test kit like Probatix, you can conveniently and safely test yourself at home.

 No special preparations are necessary.
 It is important to consider the possible time frames for the detectability of HIV.